 Sometimes, you just need a break.
-Not motivated to do something in particular whether it’s cooking dinner, calling your cable provider to lower your bill or update your blog.
+For example, not being motivated to do something whether it’s cooking dinner, calling your cable provider to lower your bill or update your blog.
 I’ve learned to ‘go with my gut’ and this time it was my gut (or gall bladder to be most accurate) who got to me.

 I’d had a nagging pain under my right shoulder-blade for months.
 I blamed the pain on bending backwards, painting the ceiling of my front and back porches.
 While I am certain that did not help, it was not the problem.
 I tried more yoga and stretching, longer deep tissue massage, chiropractic and acupuncture with no relief.
 Finally, my Chiro/Acupuncturist suggested it was gall bladder.
 Crazy, right…not so!